Levi-Huynh/Audio-Visualization-React/README.md

 # React + Web Audio

 This is an example application that shows how to visualise audio from the microphone using the Web Audio API in React.
-Tutorial Cloned by Phil Nash
+Tutorial Cloned from Phil Nash

 ![](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/f45ncza6SRuSXhp7iE4XODmWWhy1_uqWUTbJy9Mg1uB8Eo.width-500.png)